gavinmcfarland/textcutter/tests/README.md

 Plugma is still in beta and has some bugs.

-1. When you run a test you need to run each test individually.
+1. When you want to create more than one test file you need to run each test file individually.
+Hopefully this will be resolved in the next release.

 ```bash
 npx vitest --run tests/split-text.test.ts